mhaseebqamar/Churn-prediction-nn/README.md

 ## Project context

 This project was built as a final assignment for the **Deep Learning** course at SGH Warsaw School of Economics.
-It was developed as a guided, AI-assisted learning exercise — I worked through each stage (EDA, preprocessing, architecture design, hyperparameter tuning, evaluation) with explanations at every step, with the explicit goal of understanding *why* each decision was made, not just producing a working notebook.
+I worked through each stage (EDA, preprocessing, architecture design, hyperparameter tuning, evaluation) with explanations at every step, with the explicit goal of understanding *why* each decision was made, not just producing a working notebook.
 I'm including this context here in the interest of transparency rather than overstating independent authorship.

 ## What this project does